samuel-dekleva/first_x_free/README.md

 * Tail Value at Risk (TVaR) 99: The average of all policies which paid in the 99th percentile or higher.
 * Loss Elimination Ratio (LER): The percentage reduction in the company's payouts given the corridor deductible plan.

-## Explicit Model Assumptions

-* Throughout, we assume independence of claims.
-* The frequency of claims for each policyholder is modeled using a Poisson distribution with adjustable parameter lambda.
-* We assume the cost of each claim is modeled by a lognormal distribution with adjustable mean and standard deviation.
-* Importantly, we also assume claims for each policyholder are aggregated prior to applying any corridor deductibles.

 ## Example Model Output

 This image shows what happens in the case where a deductible of $3,000 is applied and it is offset by varying amounts.